Transmission Control Protocol: TCP ports

 A TCP connection is identified by a four-tuple of the source address, source port, destination address, and destination port.
 (Note: Equivalently, a pair of network sockets for the source and destination, each of which is made up of an address and a port) Port numbers are used to identify different services, and to allow multiple connections between hosts.
 TCP uses 16-bit port numbers, providing 65,536 possible values for each of the source and destination ports.
 The dependency of connection identity on addresses means that TCP connections are bound to a single network path; TCP cannot use other routes that multihomed hosts have available, and connections break if an endpoint's address changes.

 Port numbers are categorized into three basic categories: well-known, registered, and dynamic or private.
 The well-known ports are assigned by the Internet Assigned Numbers Authority (IANA) and are typically used by system-level processes.
 Well-known applications running as servers and passively listening for connections typically use these ports.
-Some examples include: FTP (20 and 21), SSH (22), TELNET (23), SMTP (25), HTTP over SSL/TLS (443), and HTTP (80).
+Some examples include: FTP (20 and 21), SSH (22), Telnet (23), SMTP (25), HTTP over SSL/TLS (443), and HTTP (80).
 (Note: As of the latest standard, HTTP/3, QUIC is used as a transport instead of TCP.)
-Registered ports are typically used by end-user applications as ephemeral source ports when contacting servers, but they can also identify named services that have been registered by a third party.
-Dynamic or private ports can also be used by end-user applications, however, these ports typically do not contain any meaning outside a particular TCP connection.
+Registered ports (1024–49151) may be assigned to specific services by third-party developers, but some operating systems also allocate ephemeral client ports from this range.
+Dynamic or private ports (49152–65535) are not associated with any registered services and are commonly used exclusively as ephemeral ports for temporary client connections.

-Network Address Translation (NAT), typically uses dynamic port numbers, on the public-facing side, to disambiguate the flow of traffic that is passing between a public network and a private subnetwork, thereby allowing many IP addresses (and their ports) on the subnet to be serviced by a single public-facing address.
+Network Address Translation (NAT) typically uses dynamic port numbers on the public-facing side to disambiguate the flow of traffic that is passing between a public network and a private subnetwork, thereby allowing many IP addresses (and their ports) on the subnet to be serviced by a single public-facing address.